-Administration and Finance support all eight Academic Sections through grants management, financial analysis, and administrative support.
+Administration and Finance support all seven Academic Sections through grants management, financial analysis, and administrative support.

 - Administration and Finance Core

 The core supports faculty and staff in these activities by serving as a liaison to institutional offices across campus as well as to colleagues external to Vanderbilt.
-More than 10 staff members manage various responsibilities related to these core activities.
+Thirteen staff members manage various responsibilities related to these core activities.

 Key contacts and responsibilities:

 - Manages all finance and administration activities for the division.